Hounslow Council has today launched ‘No Time to Waste’, a new campaign to encourage residents to recycle more and waste less.

-Lampton Services Recycle (wholly owned by Hounslow Council) and West London Waste Association are supporting the six-month campaign to improve recycling rates.
+Lampton Services Recycle (wholly owned by Hounslow Council) and West London Waste Authority are supporting the six-month campaign to improve recycling rates.

 The ‘No Time to Waste’ campaign aims to help households become more mindful of what they waste, helping to enhance the amount of ‘stuff’ that can be given a new life within the borough.

 The Council is encouraging residents to start making a difference by visiting www.notime-towaste.co.uk